-This page contains resources to help with all aspects of running a local chapter.
+This page contains resources to help with many aspects of running a local chapter.

 Viewgraphs from IGARSS-2016 Chapter Chairs Session